chrislrobson/OnAirNetsScraper/README.md

 # OnAirNetsScraper
 Desktop version of the website for extracting Netlogger data.

+The user of this sofwtare must be familiar with Python, PyQt5, and any of the software libraries used by OnAirNetsScraper.
+If anything goes wrong, use PyCharm to help find the fix, aka, this software is provided as is.

 To install:
 1.  git clone https://github.com/chrislrobson/OnAirNetsScraper.git
 2.  cd OnAirNetsScraper